newlaurent62/rayZ-builder/README.md

 # raysession-wizard-builder

-Tool to create a wizard that fill in a ray session template.
+Tool to create a wizard to fill a ray session template (also created by this tool).

 The template engine used is cheetah (python3).
 It lets you use various flow control and variables.

-1) You fill in an xml file then apply an xsl to generate the wizard in python.

-2) you have to create three files: for example with mywizard project:

-- tmpl_mywizard.py                   # load the following two templates

-- raysession_ray_control_sh.tmpl     # template using cheetah

-- jack_connect_xml.tmpl              # template using cheetah

-The mywizard example should give you a good start.

-The wizard read mywizard.conf in the calling directory

-## Test mywizard

-to test the example:

-$ make conf-mywizard

-$ make mywizard

-or

-$ make
+You might need XML, XSL, bash, Cheetah (python related) programming skills.

+if your use case is simple, then you only need to fill one XML file and to create three Cheetah templates (ray_session_sh, ray_session_xml, patch_xml).

+## Try the wizards

+make : generates all wizards

+make build : generates DEFAULT_WIZARD

+make exec : start the DEFAULT_WIZARD wizard

+make test-template : fill the DEFAULT_WIZARD template using test-data

+make fill-template : fill the DEFAULT_WIZARD template and start raysession gui

+make install : install the script wrapper needed to start client in the created raysession

+make uninstall : uninstall the script wrapper

 ## Clean and uninstall raysession-template